oneeve8/kobble-data/content/Information.md

 * Gravity
 * Plate tectonics
 * Picture of the earth from space
-* Pictures of the planets
+* Pictures of the planets and space
 * Video of the earth in space
 * Moon landing
 * The ISS